Melbourne DUI Lawyers

 Implied Consent and the Right to Refuse Testing

 Florida law provides that any driver operating a motor vehicle within the state who is lawfully arrested for DUI must consent to a chemical or physical test for the purpose of detecting alcohol or any other prohibited substance.
 The test may take the form of breath, blood or urine analysis.

-If a person refuses to take a test, his or her license will be administratively suspended for one year.
-If a person takes a test and is determined to have driven or been in control of a vehicle with a blood-alcohol level of more than 0.08 percent, his or her license will be administratively suspended for six to eighteen months, depending on the circumstances.
+If a person refuses to take a test, their license will be administratively suspended for one year.
+If a person takes a test and is determined to have driven or been in control of a vehicle with a blood-alcohol level of more than 0.08 percent, their license will be administratively suspended for six to eighteen months.

 Remember that an administrative suspension of a driver's license is separate from, and often in addition to, the penalties of a DUI conviction.

-DUI Trial
+The Trial

 Under the United States system of justice, all defendants are innocent until proven guilty.
 To prove a defendant guilty of DUI, the prosecution must persuade a jury (or a judge) that the defendant committed the crime "beyond a reasonable doubt."
 This standard of proof is higher than that required in a civil trial.